LoginRadius/engineering-portal/content/identity/adaptive-authentication/index.md

 ﻿---
-title: "Adaptive Authentication- Is it the Next Breakthrough in Consumer Authentication?"
+title: "Adaptive Authentication- Is it the Next Breakthrough in Customer Authentication?"
 date: "2021-07-15"
 coverImage: "adaptive-authentication.jpg"
-tags: ["LoginRadius"]
+tags: ["adaptive authentication","mfa","ciam solution"]
-featured: false
 author: "Vishal Sharma"
 description: "Adaptive authentication is a game-changer for enterprises that require strong fencing to protect consumer and enterprise data.
 Here’s a quick read depicting the role and need for adaptive authentication instead of just multi-factor authentication."
 metadescription: "Adaptive authentication offers robust and secure authentication.
 Learn how adaptive authentication can work for securing your business and consumer data."
-metatitle: "Adaptive Authentication - Finest Way to Secure Consumer Authentication"
+metatitle: "Adaptive Authentication for Frictionless Customer Experience"
 ---
+## Introduction

+Adaptive authentication is a game-changer for enterprises that require strong fencing to protect consumer and enterprise data.
+Here’s a quick read depicting the role and need for adaptive authentication instead of just multi-factor authentication.

 With technology evolving leaps and bounds, identity and access management become stringently important for businesses collecting user information.

 However, managing the identities of millions of consumers wasn’t a tough nut to crack earlier as it is today.